C-Connor/EnterobaseGenomeAssemblyDownload/README.md

 Instructions for creating the download file from enterobase required by this script.
 These instructions can also be viewed using the the `--instructions` flag.

 1. Go to enterobase.warwick.ac.uk and select your database of interest.
 Select 'Search strains'.
 2. Search for your desired strains.
+Ensure that 'Ignore Legacy Strains' is checked.
 3. Ensure that 'Experimental Data' in the top right corner, is set to 'Assembly Stats'.
 4. Download the text file by selecting 'Data > Save to Local File'.
 5. The resulting text file should contain columns corresponding to those on enterobase.
 There should also be a column called 'Assembly Barcode'.